meilisearch/documentation/learn/security/master_api_keys.md

     },
     {
       "name": "Default Admin API Key",
-      "description": "Default Admin API Key (Use it for all other operations.
+      "description": "Use it for all other than search operations.
 Caution!
-Do not share it on the client side)", "key": "380689dd379232519a54d15935750cc7625620a2ea2fc06907cb40ba5b421b6f",
+Do not expose it on a public frontend", "key": "380689dd379232519a54d15935750cc7625620a2ea2fc06907cb40ba5b421b6f",
       "uid": "20f7e4c4-612c-4dd1-b783-7934cc038213",
       "actions": [